projekta2/build-logs/build-logs/006-queue-pattern-for-storage-writes.md

 ---

-*This log was prompted by a sharp observation from Nazar Boyko on a dev.to article, who pointed out the race condition in the simplified example.
+*This log was prompted by a sharp observation from Nazar Boyko on [this dev.to article](https://dev.to/projekta2/migrating-to-manifest-v3-what-actually-broke-what-we-saved-and-what-we-gained-ed1), who pointed out the race condition in the simplified example.
 The code above is what I actually shipped after that discussion.*